Summer 1964-65

 Second year of "Sleep" studies.

 Starting with the 1967 winter, the University of Oklahoma spent two years monitoring behavior and sleep patterns at Pole.
-Methods included questionnaires, interviews, studies of inter- action and leisure time, and electroencephalographic (EEG) tests, such as NOAA guy Fred Walton is undergoing here.
+Methods included questionnaires, interviews, leisure time and interaction studies, and electroencephalographic (EEG) tests, such as NOAA guy Fred Walton is undergoing here.
 The Oklahoma team continued various medical studies at Pole for many years including our 1977 winter...their research teams brought some of the first female USARPs to Pole (NOAA photo from Fred Walton).

 First winter of long-running "all-sky camera" auroral photography by S. I. Akasofu (UA-Fairbanks).